mattrussi/gitlab-com-runbooks/howto/k8s-cluster-upgrade.md

 ## Procedure

-Each step below is a checkpoint for which an MR should exist and is a stopping point to allow one to breath before proceeding to the next step.
+Each step below is a checkpoint for which an Merge Request should exist and is a stopping point to allow one to breath before proceeding to the next step.

 There is no rollback procedure for the API.
 Only node pools can be reversed,